 The area on the water (east) side of Bates Road and the marsh area on the inland (west) side of the road were originally part of a larger area offered to W.W.I soldiers as settlement lands.
-The soldiers opted not to claim the lands leaving the area as Crown land.
-In 1971, the Comox-Strathcona Natural History Society started lobbying the regional district and provincial government to have the area designated as a park.
-In 1975, approximately 135 ha (335 acres) were leased to CVRD as a park for a 20 year term.
-In 1985, the area under lease was transferred to the regional district by the Province through a Crown land grant.
-An additional area of approximately 16.2 ha (40 acres) was added through another Crown land grant in 1988.
+The soldiers opted not to claim the lands, leaving the area as Crown land.
+In 1971, the Comox-Strathcona Natural History Society started lobbying the Comox Valley Regional District (CVRD) and the provincial government to have the area designated as a park.
+In 1975, approximately 135 hectares (335 acres) were leased to the CVRD as a park for a 20-year term.
+In 1985, the area under lease was transferred to the CVRD by the Province through a Crown land grant.
+An additional area of approximately 16.2 hectares (40 acres) was added through another Crown land grant in 1988.

 The provincial government, school district and the CVRD have all put forward plans in the past to harvest some of the trees from Seal Bay forest but all were tabled due to opposition from local residents.
 In 1990, Comox Valley residents sent more than 3,000 letters to the provincial government in support of a proposal to have the forest added to the existing Seal Bay Park.
 The CVRD has obtained successive 10-year licences of occupation over the forest to manage it as a park.
 In 2012, the CVRD was successful in obtaining a long-term lease until October 2040.

 The remainder of Seal Bay Nature Park, the area surrounding the Swamp Loop on the west side of Bates Road, remains Crown forest under long-term lease to the CVRD as park.